 Attention all faculty, staff, and students:

-SHSU has transitioned over to the Collaborative Institutional Training Initiative (CITI) for IRB, IACUC, and Responsible Conduct in Research (RCR).
+SHSU subscribes to the Collaborative Institutional Training Initiative (CITI) for IRB, IACUC, Conflicts of Interest, and Responsible Conduct in Research (RCR) ethics training.

 ALERT TO ALL NEW FACULTY: If you are coming from another university that required the CITI training, you are still required to complete this training for SHSU.
 This is a strict requirement, because we will offer a different curriculum than your previous institution.
 Please contact Sharla Miles with any questions.
 Thank you.